easwaranramamurthy/cell-type-classification/README.md

 * `models/transformer.py` -  implements a full transformer model with multiple self attention layers and a MLP classifier that takes the embedding of 0th token (`<CLS>`) output by the last self attention layer as the input and classifies it into cell types

+* `dataset/npy_dataset.py` - implements a pytorch dataset that reads from memory mapped numpy arrays

+* `02_train_model.py` - trains a full transformer model on the single cell training dataset

+* WandB runs are available on a public link here - https://wandb.ai/easwaran/cell_type_classification

 # TODO:
-1. plug in single cell data into training pipeline, optimize hyperparameters/arch so that model can be trained efficiently on M1 Macbook, run evaluations on test data
-2. do a full write up of preprocessing steps taken, model architecture, training set up, and model performances
+1. do a full write up of geneformer/scGPT comparison, preprocessing steps taken, model architecture, training set up, and model performances
-3. integration of `X_previous` - my idea is to append a `<SEP>` token + rank value encoding of the cell from previous time point to the rank value encoding of the cell from current time point and then train another model.
+2. integration of `X_previous` - my idea is to append a `<SEP>` token + rank value encoding of the cell from previous time point to the rank value encoding of the cell from current time point and then train another model.
 This will preserve the pairing between the cells at the two time points.